scheinmensch/scheinmensch/README.md

 ### Hello World 👋

-In May 2023, I successfully completed a coding bootcamp with a focus on data at neuefische.
-I have lost my heart to Data Science.
+In May 2023, I successfully completed a coding bootcamp with a focus on data analytics and machine learning at neuefische. .

-I will post here some exciting projects I am working on.
+Here you can find some projects I've been working on.

+While my professional focus has increasingly shifted towards data engineering, data modelling, and business intelligence, I hope to find some time for new data science projects soon again.

 Thank you for your interest in my profile!